Sega: 2003–2015: Sammy takeover and business expansion

 Sega Sammy Holdings (current logo pictured) was founded in 2004 with pachinko and pachislot manufacturer Sammy Corporation's purchase of Sega.

 In August 2003, Sammy bought 22.4 percent of Sega's shares from CSK, making Sammy Sega's largest shareholder.
 In the same year, Hajime Satomi said Sega's activity would focus on its profitable arcade business as opposed to loss-incurring home software development.
 Successful console games during this period include entries in the Sonic the Hedgehog, Puyo Puyo, Virtua Fighter, Super Monkey Ball, Phantasy Star Online and Sakura Wars franchises.
 In 2004, Sega Sammy Holdings, an entertainment conglomerate, was created; Sega and Sammy became subsidiaries of the new holding company, both companies operating independently while the executive departments merged.
 According to the first Sega Sammy Annual Report, the merger went ahead as both companies were facing difficulties.
 Satomi said Sega had been operating at a loss for nearly ten years, while Sammy feared stagnation and over-reliance of its highly profitable pachislot and pachinko machine business and wanted to diversify.
 Sammy acquired the remaining percentages of Sega, completing a takeover.
 The stock swap deal valued Sega between $1.45 billion and $1.8 billion.
 Sega Sammy Holdings was structured into four parts: Consumer Business (video games), Amusement Machine Business (arcade games), Amusement Center Business (Sega's theme parks and arcades) and Pachislot and Pachinko Business (Sammy's pachinko and pachislot business).

 According to an industry survey, as of 2005, sales of arcade machines were up for the previous four years in Japan, while down for nine straight years overseas.
 In response to the decline of the global arcade industry in the late 1990s, Sega created several novel concepts tailored to the Japanese market.
 Derby Owners Club was an arcade machine with memory cards for data storage.
 Testing of Derby Owners Club in a Chicago arcade showed that it had become the most popular machine at the location, with a 92% replay rate.
 The cabinet was too expensive and the game did not entice casual users which are essential to the western arcade market.
 While the Japanese market retained core players, western arcades had become more focused on casual players, and Sega Amusements Europe, the entity created to officially distribute and manufacture Sega's machines on the continent after the consolidation of its regional divisions, subsequently decided to develop more games locally that were better suited to western tastes.

-In 2005, the GameWorks chain of arcades came under the sole ownership of Sega, which previously was shared with Vivendi Universal, and remained under their ownership until 2011.
+In 2005, the GameWorks chain of arcades came under the sole ownership of Sega, which previously was shared with Vivendi Universal, and remained under its ownership until 2011.
 In 2009, Sega Republic, an indoor theme park, opened in Dubai.
 Sega gradually reduced its arcades from 450 in 2005 to around 200 in 2015.
 Arcade machine sales incurred higher profits than the company's console, mobile and PC games on a year-to-year basis until the fiscal year of 2014.